agamble/btc-crawler/README.md

 # btc-crawler
-A Bitcoin network crawler in GO
+A Bitcoin network crawler in Go.

 To run: